-Comet lovers have much to look forward to in 2017 with six potential binocular comets and at least two others for modest backyard telescopes.
+Comet lovers have much to look forward to this year, with six potential binocular comets in 2017 and at least two others for modest backyard telescopes.

 If you don't own binoculars, get a pair soon.
 I've gone over my list, checked it thrice, and come up with six likely binocular comets making appearances in 2017.
 At least one of these could reach naked-eye visibility.

-The first is returning periodic comet 45P/Honda-Mrkos-Pajdusakova, currently painfully low in the southwestern sky in late evening twilight but mustering a healthy magnitude +7.
+The first of the comets in 2017 is returning periodic comet 45P/Honda-Mrkos-Pajdusakova, currently painfully low in the southwestern sky in late evening twilight but mustering a healthy magnitude +7.
 Several observers have reported seeing it with binoculars this past week, including amateur Scott Harrington of Arkansas who spotted it in a pair of 7×35s.

 Due to clouds, my last observation was made two weeks ago.
 Then the comet appeared bright and well-condensed with a beautiful aqua-hued coma in a 15-inch reflector magnifying 64×.

 As reported in an earlier blog, Comet 45P/H-M-P will show best in the early morning just before the start of dawn in February, when it could top out around magnitude +6.5.
 It will also be much easier to see, streaking from Hercules through Boötes over just a couple days as it makes an exceptionally close approach to Earth.